Country action

 Overview

-Whereas the Kyoto Protocol stipulated that developed countries should reduce emissions from international bunkers through the IMO, the Paris Agreement does not mention it.
-Further, the Paris Agreement provides that countries are to set “economy-wide” reduction targets, which implies that emissions from international bunkers should be included in government climate targets under the Paris Agreement.
+Whereas the Kyoto Protocol stipulated that developed countries should reduce emissions from international bunkers through the IMO, the Paris Agreement does not explicitly mention it.
+However, the Paris Agreement provides that governments are to set “economy-wide” reduction targets, which implies that governments should include emissions from international bunkers in their climate targets under the Paris Agreement.

-In the absence of ambitious action through the IMO, which has made limited progress in reducing GHG emissions since discussions started in 1997, national action is critical to keeping the Paris Agreement temperature limit of 1.5°C within reach.
-National governments need take responsibility for emissions from international bunkers, and actively work to bring those to zero.
+In the absence of sufficiently ambitious action through the IMO, which has made limited progress towards reducing GHG emissions since discussions started in 1997, national action is critical to keeping the Paris Agreement temperature limit of 1.5°C within reach.
+National governments need to take responsibility for emissions from their contributions to international bunkers and actively work to bring those to zero.

 EU27

-The European Commission included several measures relevant for international shipping emissions in its ‘Fit for 55’ package (European Parliament, 2021).
+The European Union included several measures relevant for international shipping emissions in its ‘Fit for 55’ package.
 These include:

-- The FuelEU Maritime Regulation setting GHG emission reduction targets for fuels
+- The FuelEU Maritime Regulation – setting GHG emissions reductions targets for fuels (European Parliament & European Council, 2023c)

-- Revision of the Renewable Energy Directive (RED III) - setting mandate targets for the uptake of RFNBOs in the maritime sector
+- Renewable Energy Directive (RED III) – setting targets for the uptake of RFNBOs in the maritime sector

-The targets will increase in stringency over five-year intervals, starting with a 2% reduction in 2025, 6% in 2030, 11% in 2035 and 75% by 2050.
-Additionally, a compliance mechanism applies a penalty to ship owners unable to achieve the target GHG intensity reductions of their fleets set by the FuelEU (Council of the European Union, 2023).
+The FuelEU Maritime Regulation sets out binding emissions reductions targets for GHG intensity in maritime fuels.
+These targets will increase in stringency over five-year intervals, from a 2% reduction in 2025, 6% in 2030, 11% in 2035, and 75% by 2050.
+Additionally, a compliance mechanism applies a penalty to ship owners unable to achieve the target GHG intensity reductions (European Parliament & European Council, 2023c).

 US

-In July 2022, the US initiated the Clean Shipping Action proposal that will set carbon intensity standards on marine fuels, with a target to reach 100% zero emission fuels by 2040 (U.S. Government, 2022).
-In March 2023, the Port of Los Angeles signed an agreement with the port authorities of Yokohama, Japan, to establish a green shipping corridor (see Non-state actors and initiatives section).
-The US has focused on establishing green corridors in the Asia-Pacific region; it has existing agreements with Shanghai and Singapore, and is exploring options in India, Australia, Panama and the Republic of Korea.
+In July 2022, the US initiated the Clean Shipping Action proposal that will set carbon intensity standards on marine fuels, with a target of reaching 100% zero-emission fuels by 2040 (U.S. Government, 2022).
+In March 2023, the Port of Los Angeles signed an agreement with the port authorities of Yokohama, Japan, to establish a green shipping corridor (see the non-state actors and initiatives section).

-In November 2022, at COP 27, the US and Norway signed the Green Shipping Challenge to pressure action at the IMO to tackle further emission reduction measures and challenge other countries to take further action domestically (DNV, 2022).
+In November 2022, at COP 27, the US and Norway signed the Green Shipping Challenge to pressure action at the IMO to tackle further emissions reductions measures and challenge other countries to take further action domestically (DNV, 2022).

 UK

-The United Kingdom includes its share of international shipping emissions in its sixth carbon budget for 2033-2037 (Government of the UK, 2021; Transport & Environment, 2021).
+The UK includes its share of international shipping emissions in its sixth carbon budget for 2033-2037 (Government of the UK, 2025a).

 China